gentlee/redux-light/README.md

 >So, ofc IMO, [redux-logger](https://github.com/LogRocket/redux-logger) remains the best choice for logging in most cases.

 #### What if I need some other merging strategy rather than 2-level merge?
+>First, you can choose 1-level merge.

->2-level merge forces the app state to be plain and simple, same as vanilla redux `{ reducer: state, otherReducer: otherState }`.
+>Second, 2-level merge forces the app state to be plain and simple, same as vanilla redux `{ reducer: state, otherReducer: otherState }`.
 But if you want some other merging strategy, you can always use additional merging utils for that while calculating the new state.
->
->I would say it is even a good practice to create several utils for that or use existing libs like [normalizr](https://github.com/paularmstrong/normalizr/blob/master/docs/api.md).